Tuchel lashes out as Chelsea's wing-back woes leave title hopes in tatters

 - Hugo Ekitike: Europe's top teenage goalscorer out to emulate Mbappe

-Lukaku himself had opened the scoring in West London, meaning he had struck in consecutive Premier League games since March 2019, when he was still playing for Manchester United.
+Lukaku himself had opened the scoring in West London, meaning he had struck in consecutive Premier League games for the first time since March 2019, when he was still playing for Manchester United.

 But it wasn't enough to earn his side three badly needed points, as Danny Welbeck's 92nd-minute header from Marc Cucurella's cross earned Brighton a fully deserved share of the spoils.